 - Chalk or water-based paints – we used Annie Sloan Chalk Paint in three different shades for an aged, distressed effect: Old White for the first coat, Paris Grey for the second coat, and Country Grey for the top coat

 - Work gloves

 - Face mask

 1. Clean up the wood: Remove any loose or flaking paint or varnish.
 Scrub the table with sugar soap and hot water to get rid of grease and dirt.
 Mop up the surplus water as you work or it may raise the grain of the wood.
 Rinse with clean water and wipe dry with rags.
 Allow to dry naturally and if necessary lightly smooth with fine glasspaper.

-2. Prepare the surface with ESP: Easy Surface Preparation (ESP) primes shiny surfaces for painting, so you don’t have the laborious job of stripping or sanding back paint or varnish.
+2. Prepare the surface: The primer we used, Owatrol ESP, prepares shiny surfaces for painting, so you don’t have the laborious job of stripping or sanding back paint or varnish.
 Using a clean dry cloth, wash the table with a generous amount of ESP.
 Leave to dry for a minimum of two hours.
 When dry, the surface will be dull and slightly grainy.

 6. Apply a layer of wax: Apply a thorough coating of clear wax using a brush, cloth or sponge.
 Use a wood-finishing wax made from natural ingredients, such as beeswax, rubbed in with a sponge using a firm circular motion.
 The wax will be absorbed into the water-based paint making it easier to distress and reveal the colour beneath.

-8. Add an antique patina: To create an antique patina rub in wood-finishing wax (dark), using a circular motion, and push the wax firmly into the paint.
+8. Add an antique patina: To create an antique patina reminiscent of French country style, rub in wood-finishing wax (dark), using a circular motion, and push the wax firmly into the paint.
 Rub lightly with glasspaper and apply more wax until you achieve the desired finish.
 Finally, apply more wax all over.
 Leave to harden overnight and buff to a sheen.